usage charges

 What is an electricity usage charge?

 An electricity usage charge, also previously known as a consumption charge or variable charge, reflects the cost of the electricity you use in your home.
-In other words, it’s the amount you pay for each and every unit of electricity that your household consumes each and every day.
-Every kWh is added up and calculated for your next monthly or quarterly bill.
+It’s the amount you pay for every unit of electricity that your household consumes each day.
+Every kilowatt hour used (kWh) is added up and calculated for your next monthly or quarterly bill.

-Where do I find the usage charge on my bill?
+Where do I find the electricity usage charge on my bill?

 An electricity usage charge is shown as cents per kilowatt hour (c/kWh).
 It’s typically noted on the second page or on the back of your bill.
-Here’s an example of a bill and the electricity usage rates it entails:
+Below is an example of a bill showing electricity usage rates:

 Energy deals with cheap electricity rates